 Objectives of credit planning and management are to

 [i] improve the quality and productivity of bank’s lending and minimize costs both at bank’s and borrower’s level as well as mitigate credit risks to an extent possible

-[ii] bring an orderly and planned development of all villages and thereby increase the production, productivity and income levels of the rural people.
+[ii] brings an orderly and planned development of all villages and thereby increase the production, productivity, and income levels of the rural people.

-Experience and expertise of qualified and trained bankers at the branch level should, therefore, enable them to identify all those hitherto financially excluded households and assess their banking, credit and other non-financial service needs through field studies of village economy and households’ economic profiles.
+Experience and expertise of qualified and trained bankers at the branch level should, therefore, enable them to identify all those hitherto financially excluded households and assess their banking, credit, and other non-financial service needs through field studies of the village economy and households’ economic profiles.

 Massive publicity efforts are needed to create “awareness” among all categories of households in villages on the availability of bank’s financial services and procedures to avail them.
-For this purpose, village level seminars and meetings can be organized, details be released in all local print media, regular and frequent advertisements can be given on electronic media, leaflets can be distributed, success stories be featured on a regular basis.
+For this purpose, village-level seminars and meetings can be organized, details are released in all local print media, regular and frequent advertisements can be given on electronic media, leaflets can be distributed, success stories be featured on a regular basis.

 Improving farmer’s income

-The extensive literature analyzing the relationship between agricultural and non-agricultural growth in India confirms that farm & non-farm sector in rural areas are complimentary to each other and risks mitigating.
-Rural credit policy and programs need to focus on farm & rural non-farm sector development to alleviate rural poverty, deprivation and suffering.
+The extensive literature analyzing the relationship between agricultural and non-agricultural growth in India confirms that farm & non-farm sectors in rural areas are complementary to each other and risks mitigating.
+Rural credit policy and programs need to focus on the farm & rural non-farm sector development to alleviate rural poverty, deprivation, and suffering.

 Reaching the unreached